toofaloof/magenta-realtime-mixing/README.md

 ---

-## 🧪 Alternative attempted approach (token appending)
+## Alternative attempted approach (token appending)

-We also tried an approach where control tokens were **appended** to the prompt sequence (extra tokens after context/style).
+Also tried an approach where control tokens were appended to the prompt sequence (extra tokens after context/style).
-It did **not** work as well as lane‑0 override: the model tended to ignore the appended controls or behave inconsistently.
+It did not work as well as lane‑0 override: the model tended to ignore the appended controls or behave inconsistently.

 ---

-## 🏋️ Training data (high level)
+## Training data (high level)

 Training used a mixture of: